 XPath

-• an HTML document
+- An HTML document

-• some XPath expressions
+- XPath expressions

 pip install lxml